Tere Ríos: The Fifteenth Pelican and Humbert Roque Versace

 Her eldest son, Humbert Roque Versace, followed his father's footsteps and graduated from West Point.
 He was sent to the Republic of Vietnam as a military advisor with the rank of captain.
 During his second tour in Vietnam he was captured on October 29, 1963, along with two other Americans, by the Viet Cong.
 Captain Versace was executed by his captors on September 26, 1965, an event which devastated her.

 She published her third book, titled The Fifteenth Pelican, in 1966.
-At the time, uncertain of her son's death, the book's dedication read as follows: "FOR THE ROCK [her son's nickname] and the children and sugar people of NamCan".
+At the time, uncertain of her son's death, the book's dedication read: "FOR THE ROCK [her son's nickname] and the children and sugar people of NamCan."
 The TV series The Flying Nun, starring Sally Field, was based on this book.
-The sitcom was produced by ABC between 1967 and 1970.
+The sitcom was produced by Screen Gems for the ABC television network between 1967 and 1970.

 Upon learning of their son's fate, Ríos and her husband tried to find out what they could about the circumstances surrounding his death.
 She went to Paris in the late 1960s, trying unsuccessfully to see the North Vietnamese delegation as it arrived for peace talks.
 Ríos expressed her frustration and anguish in poems and in unpublished novels.